jesusfer/FedRolesCP/README.md

 The motivation of this project can be found here: http://blogs.msdn.com/b/jesusfer/archive/2016/01/25/sharepoint-2013-role-claims-augmentation.aspx

 ## Included in the project:
-- A claim provider that connects to Active Directoy to get the user's information and build the Role claims from the user's group memberships.
+- A claim provider that does the following:
+  - Supposes that ADFS uses Active Directory to authenticate the users, so it looks for the user's group memberships in Active Directory.
+  - Adds the groups the user is member of as Role claim in the user identity.
+  - Does *not* compute group memberships recursively.
+  - ULS logging.
 - A web part that can be used to see the claims of the currently logged in user for testing purposes.